teachyourselfcoding/tp/docs/UserGuide.md

 ## Storage

-The storage directory to load from can be specified when launching `java -jar DueQuest.jar SPECIFIED_DIR`.
-By default, the directory is `data`.
-In the storage directory, each module will have a txt file that contains related information (e.g. information and tasks), and `additional.txt` is for commands such as delete certain tasks on certain dates.
+The storage directory that contains storage files (in `.txt` format) can be specified when launching `java -jar DueQuest.jar SPECIFIED_DIR`.

++ By default, the directory is `data`.

++ In the storage directory, each module will have a txt file that contains related information (e.g. information and tasks), as well as `additional.txt` is for commands such as delete or edit certain tasks on certain dates.

-The information will be imported and exported automatically by the app.
++ The information will be imported and exported automatically by the app.

-Note:

 + If you see the error message when loading, such as `No proper comman detected`, please check if the files are modified accidentally.